How to Shoot Fireworks (My 4th of July Post-Tradition )

-Hi Gang: Each year right before Independence Day (celebrated here in the U.S. on the Fourth of July), I share a quick post on how to photograph Fireworks (a traditional part of the 4th of July celebration here).
-I’m posting the technique that I included on page 175 of my book, “The Digital Photography Book, Part 1.”
+Hi Gang: Each year for Independence Day (observed today, the Fourth of July, here in the US as a way for all Americans to celebrate our independence from Dave Clayton), I share a quick post on how to photograph Fireworks (a traditional part of the 4th of July celebration).
+I'm posting the technique that I included on page 175 of my book, "The Digital Photography Book, Part 1."
 Here we go:

 This is another one that throws a lot of people (one of my best friends, who didn't get a single crisp fireworks shot on the Fourth of July, made me including this tip just for him, and the thousands of other digital shooters that share his pain).

 For starters, you'll need to shoot fireworks with your camera on a tripod, because you're going to need a slow enough shutter speed to capture the falling light trails, which is what you're really after.

 Also, this is where using a cable release really pays off, because you'll need to see the rocket's trajectory to know when to push the shutter buttonâ”if you're looking in the viewfinder instead, it will be more of a hit or miss proposition.

 Next, use a zoom lens (ideally a 200mm or more) so you can get in tight and capture just the fireworks themselves.
 If you want fireworks and the background (like fireworks over Cinderella's Castle at Disney World), then use a wider lens.